Reviews, Best Prices, Comparisons, Expert Buying Guides

 Ambient Occlusion

-Ambient Occlusion (AO) adds depth to the scenes by simulating the way light interacts with objects and surfaces.
+Ambient Occlusion (AO) gives a natural look to the scenes by simulating the light to object’s and surface’s interaction.

-• Off: Best for maximizing performance, but significantly reduces visual depth and realism.
+Off: Best for getting maximum performance, but visual depth and realism are reduced drastically.

 Anti-Aliasing

-Anti-Aliasing smooths out the jagged edges of objects in the game.
+Anti-Aliasing gets rid of the jagged edges of the game’s objects.

-• MSAA: High-quality but very demanding.
-Best suited for high-end systems.
+MSAA: High-quality but demanding.
+Only suitable for high-end systems.

-• TAA: Less demanding and provides good results.
-A good balance for mid-range systems.
+TAA: Less demanding and good results.
+A nice balance for mid-range systems.

-• FXAA: Least demanding, suitable for lower-end systems but can result in a blurry image.
+FXAA: Least demanding, good for lower-end systems but might lead to a slightly blurry image.

-• Off: If performance is the utmost priority, turning this off will provide a significant boost.
+Off: If performance is the most important factor, then turning this off will lead to a substantial boost.

 Depth of Field

-Depth of Field (DoF) simulates the way a camera lens focuses on certain objects while blurring others.
+Depth of Field (DoF) mimics the behavior of a camera lens where certain objects are focusing while others are being blurred.

-• On: Adds cinematic quality to the game.
+On: Provides a cinematic feel to the game.

 Motion Blur